matlab-actions/.github/profile/README.md

 ### Specify MATLAB Version on Self-Hosted Runner
 When you use the **Run MATLAB Build**, **Run MATLAB Tests**, or **Run MATLAB Command** action in your workflow, the runner uses the topmost MATLAB version on the system path.
 The action fails if the runner cannot find any version of MATLAB on the path.

-You can prepend your preferred version of MATLAB to the `PATH` environment variable of the self-hosted runner.
+You can prepend your preferred version of MATLAB to the `PATH` system environment variable of the self-hosted runner.
 For example, prepend MATLAB R2023b to the path and use it to run your script.
 The step depends on your operating system and MATLAB root folder.

 ```YAML
 name: Run MATLAB Script on Self-Hosted Runner